...

 Questions that Reflect Public Perception

 Question 1: “Ninety percent of illegals are on welfare.
-WHY are we paying welfare to non-citizens?”
+Why are we paying welfare to non-citizens?”

 Response:

-As reported by the National Academies of Sciences, Engineering, and Medicine in its current the 2020 report, the undocumented immigrants due to the federal taxes they pay contribute more than they benefit from the government’s programs.
-They are also subjected to pay sales taxes, property taxes in the same manner by paying their rent if they are tenants, and a form of income taxation depending on the country they reside in regardless of the minimal privileges that they might be accorded as aliens.
+As reported by the National Academies of Sciences, Engineering, and Medicine in its current 2020 report, undocumented immigrants due to the federal taxes they pay contribute more than they benefit from the government’s programs.
+They are also subjected to pay sales taxes, and property taxes in the same manner by paying their rent if they are tenants, and a form of income taxation depending on the country they reside in regardless of the minimal privileges that they might be accorded as aliens.

-Question 2: “Jobs are going to Mexicans , what can be done to prevent this?”
+Question 2: “Jobs are going to Mexicans, what can be done to prevent this?”

 Response: